frederic-perez/AmE-dictionary/data/dictionary.md

 __buck private__ _He served his country as a buck private in Korea._
 __buck up__ _v_ To summon one's courage or spirits; hearten: _My friends tried to buck me up after I lost the contest._
 __buck__ _v_ :nine::m: (bucked, bucking) __1__ To leap upward arching the back: _The horse bucked in fright._ _Most of the men have never ridden a bucking animal._ _A wagon was overturned as horses bucked and shied._ __2__ To oppose directly and stubbornly; go against: _"Los Angeles County, the most populous county in the country, is bucking the trend.”_ (American Demographics) _Twenty players have bucked the trend by staying with one high school program._ _Bucking the trend._ _Many officers bucked the chain of command._
+__buckaroo__ _n_ :two: A cowboy – used especially when talking to children.
+The iconic figure of the cowboy has gone by many other names in American English, including buckaroo, cowhand, cowman, cowpoke, cowpuncher, vaquero, and waddy, and two of these words, buckaroo and vaquero, come from Spanish.
+In California, however, the Spanish word vaquero was Anglicized to buckaroo.
 __bucket-and-spade__ :camera: _A gem of a bucket-and-spade seaside town._
 __buckeyes__
 __buckle down (to something)__ _v informal_ :five: To start to do something seriously: _I'd better buckle down to those reports._